-- 3.1 There is a wide variety of legislation and policy provision relating to biodiversity conservation ranging from international to local level.
-The key legislation, policies and strategies includes: - The Conservation (Natural Habitats etc.) Regulations 1994 (as amended 2010); - The Wildlife and Countryside Act 1981 (as amended 2010); the principal act relating to the protection of wildlife in Great Britain. - The Protection of Badgers Act 1992 - Natural Environment and Rural Communities Act 2006 Milton Keynes Council must, in exercising its functions, have regard, so far as is consistent with the proper exercise of its functions, to the purpose of conserving biodiversity. - BS 42020:2013 Biodiversity Code of Practice for planning and development - The Countryside and Rights of Way Act 2000 - National Parks and Access to the Countryside Act 1949 - The Environment Act 1990 - The Hedgerow Regulations 1997 - The National Planning Policy Framework 2019 Conserving and enhancing the natural environment - Paragraph 170: 'Planning policies and decisions should contribute to and enhance the natural and local environment by: (...) - d) minimising impacts on and providing net gains for biodiversity (...).
-Paragraph 174 says that 'To protect and enhance biodiversity and geodiversity, plans should :(...) - b) (...) identify and pursue opportunities for securing measurable net gains for biodiversity (...)'. - Governments Biodiversity 2020: A Strategy for England's Wildlife and Ecosystem Services - Government circular 06/2005 - UK Biodiversity Action Plan - Buckinghamshire & Milton Keynes Local Nature Partnership Biodiversity Opportunity Areas and Biodiversity Action Plan - 3.2 Nature conservation is regarded as a key test of sustainable development.
-The local planning process addresses this duty by the inclusion of a number of nature conservation polices in local planning documents.
-These include: - Policy NE1: Protection of sites - Policy NE2: Protected species and priority species and habitats - Policy NE3: Biodiversity and geological enhancement - Policy NE4: Green infrastructure - Policy NE5: Conserving and enhancing landscape character - Policy NE6: Environmental pollution - 3.3 Other policies within the Plan:MK that set principles for a new development and consider biodiversity net gain through the use of connected green infrastructure include: - Policy SD1: Place-making principles for development - Policy CT8: Grid road network
+- National Parks and Access to the Countryside Act 1949 - The Environment Act 1990 - The Hedgerow Regulations 1997 - The National Planning Policy Framework 2019 Conserving and enhancing the natural environment - Paragraph 170: 'Planning policies and decisions should contribute to and enhance the natural and local environment by: (...) - d) minimising impacts on and providing net gains for biodiversity (...). - Paragraph 174 says that 'To protect and enhance biodiversity and geodiversity, plans should :(...) - b) (...) identify and pursue opportunities for securing measurable net gains for biodiversity (...)'. - Governments Biodiversity 2020: A Strategy for England's Wildlife and Ecosystem Services - Government circular 06/2005: 'Biodiversity and Geological Conservation Statutory Obligations and their impact within the Planning System' - 'Biodiversity: The UK Action Plan' 1994 - Buckinghamshire & Milton Keynes Natural Environment Partnership Biodiversity Opportunity Areas and Biodiversity Action Plan - Environment Bill (2020) Draft - 3.2.
+Nature conservation is regarded as a key test of sustainable development.
+The local planning process addresses this duty by the inclusion of a number of nature conservation polices in I Plan:MK .
+These include: - Policy NE1: Protection of site - Policy NE2: Protected species and priority species and habitats - Policy NE3: Biodiversity and geological enhancement - Policy NE4: Green infrastructure - Policy NE5: Conserving and enhancing landscape character - Policy NE6: Environmental pollution - 3.3.
+Other policies within the Plan:MK that set principles for a new development and consider biodiversity net gain through the use of connected green infrastructure include: - Policy SD1: Place-making principles for development - Policy CT8: Grid road network